isabella232/AndroidWidgets/README.md

 TouchMagView
 ============
 This view is intended to allow touch magnification of a view under it.

+Here's a couple of shots of it in action:

+![Screenshot] (resources/screenshot.png?raw=true "Magnifier")

 To use it, I usually put it at the top of the z-order in a RelativeLayout, like this:

     <RelativeLayout
         android:layout_width="match_parent"